mendix/docs/content/refguide/sap/sap-leonardo-connector.md

 ## 1 Introduction

-SAP Leonardo is a toolbox of intelligent technologies, services, and industry expertise.
-It helps companies rapidly transform into Intelligent Enterprises.
+SAP Leonardo Machine Learning Foundation is a toolbox of intelligent technologies, services, and industry expertise provided by SAP.
+It helps companies  transform into Intelligent Enterprises.

-The SAP Leonardo Machine Learning Foundation Connector allows you to use a number of the models which are available in the SAP Leonardo Machine Learning foundation.
+The SAP Leonardo Machine Learning Foundation Connector allows you to use a number of the models which are available in the SAP Leonardo Machine Learning Foundation.
 The connector provides access to pre-trained and customizable models.

 The models which are supported by the SAP Leonardo Machine Learning Foundation Connector are:

-* Classify Image
+* Classify Image (Customizable Image Classification)
-* Classify Product from Image
+* Classify Product from Image (Product Image Classification)
-* Detect Face
+* Detect Face (Face Detection)
-* Detect Topic
+* Detect Topic (Topic Detection)
-* Extract Image Features
+* Extract Image Features (Customizable Image Feature Extraction)
 * Recognize Optical Character (OCR)
-* Score Similarity
+* Score Similarity (Similarity Scoring)
-* Translate
+* Translate (Machine Translation)

 ## 2 Prerequisites {#prerequisites}

 To use the SAP Leonardo Machine Learning Foundation Connector, you need the following prerequisites:

-* The SAP Leonardo Machine Learning Foundation Connector downloaded into your app from the Mendix App Store here: https://appstore.home.mendix.com/link/app/107221/Mendix/SAP-Leonardo-Machine-Learning-Foundation-Connector
+* The SAP Leonardo Machine Learning Foundation Connector downloaded into your app from the Mendix App Store; it can be found here: https://appstore.home.mendix.com/link/app/107221/Mendix/SAP-Leonardo-Machine-Learning-Foundation-Connector
 * An API key obtained from the SAP API Business Hub

-    1. Go to the SAP Leonardo Machine Learning Foundation - Functional Services page here: https://api.sap.com/package/SAPLeonardoMLFunctionalServices
+    1. Go to the SAP Leonardo Machine Learning Foundation - Functional Services page here: https://api.sap.com/package/SAPLeonardoMLFunctionalServices.

     2. Select one of the models shown on the page:

         ![An SAP Leonardo Functional Services Model](attachments/sap-leonardo-connector/leonardo-model.png)

-    3. Click Show API Key
+    3. Click Show API Key.

-    4. Click Copy Key and Close
+    4. Click Copy Key and Close.

         ![Copy the API key](attachments/sap-leonardo-connector/copy-api-key.png)

-    5. Use the API key in your app, as described in section [LINK](#api-key)
+    5. Use the API key in your app, as described in the next section.

 ## 3 Setting up the API Key {#api-key}